alexandreroman/hello-spring-k8s/README.md

 Note there is no `Dockerfile` available in this repository.
-[Cloud Native Buildpacks](https://buildpacks.io) are used to build and package each app into a fully secured & optimized Docker image,
+[Cloud Native Buildpacks](https://buildpacks.io) are used to build and package each app into a fully secure & optimized Docker image,

 Run this command to create a Docker image for each app: